 Social Media Role in 30 Day Challenges

-Social media attention and light competition apparently help to go through this challenge.
-Partly it has the same effect as going to the gym either with friends or alone.
-Partly it’s because of social media exposure, increasing the following base, etc.
+Social media attention and light competition apparently help with this challenge.
+It has the same effect as going to the gym, either with friends or alone.
+Partly, it’s because of social media exposure, increasing the following base, etc.

 Here is what 3D designers say about 30 day challenges: